-Groundwater quality and seawater quality has no baseline data to compare with.
+Groundwater quality and seawater quality or product water quality has no baseline data to compare with.
 However, the data obtained for the purpose of this study indicate that the marine water quality is in pristine condition and that there are no hypersalinity issues at the brine discharge location.
-The groundwater sample taken at or close to the powerhouse fuel handling area indicates that there is no contamination of the groundwater lens from fuel handling activities.
+The groundwater sample taken at or close to the powerhouse fuel handling area indicates that there is currently no contamination of the groundwater lens from the fuel handling activities.

 As discussed earlier, monthly testing of product water is undertaken by the management by sending samples to the National Health Laboratory.
-This is in accordance with the conditions of initial registration of the desalination plant.
+This is in accordance with the conditions of initial registration of the desalination plant apart from the biological tests.
+There are no biological test results.
+Biological tests are also required under the requirements of the Desalination Regulation and it shall be carried out.
+Also, since some of the samples do not have free chlorine levels, it is important that biological testing is done for these samples at regular intervals to ensure safety.

-The results for 2009 show that pH values as well as chloride levels vary although such variations are marginal and do not constitute health or environmental problems.
+The results for 2009 show that pH values as well as and chloride levels vary although such variations are marginal and do not constitute health or environmental problems.
 Free chlorine levels have been maintained at acceptable levels in all samples where free chlorine levels matter.
 They are the samples that are taken from the distribution system including samples from the water tank, guest and staff rooms and kitchen tap.
 Other samples including sparkling water and ice machine bar does not need to have free chlorine levels.
 It shall be noted that the water distributed is not for the purpose of drinking and sparkling water is produced and provided to meet the potable needs of staff and tourists.